Harold Rosson: Personal life

 Rosson was married three times, with all of his marriages ending in divorce, and had no children.
 His first marriage was to actress Nina Byron, which lasted from 1924 to 1926.
 While shooting the film Bombshell in 1933, actress Jean Harlow proposed to Rosson.
 They had worked together previously on Red-Headed Woman, Dinner at Eight, Hold Your Man and Red Dust and had struck up a friendship.
 On September 17, 1933, the couple married in Yuma, Arizona.
-In an interview with Leicester Wagner, Harlow recalled that she and Rosson grew closer after the death of her second husband, Paul Bern, and he encouraged her to go out and socialize.
+In an interview with Leicester Wagner, Harlow recalled that she and Rosson grew closer after the death of her second husband, M-G-M producer Paul Bern, and he encouraged her to go out and socialize.
 Rosson and Harlow separated in May 1934 with Harlow charging that Rosson was "rude, sullen and irritable".
 She was granted a divorce in March 1935.

-On October 11, 1936, Rosson married socialite Yvonne Crellin in Beverly Hills.
+His third and final marriage was socialite Yvonne Crellin.
+They married on October 11, 1936 in Beverly Hills.
 They divorced in June 1945.